marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/defining-the-output-assembler-language.rst

 .. index:: destructors, output of

-The compiled code for certain languages includes :dfn:`constructors` (also called :dfn:`initialization routines`)-functions to initialize data in the program when the program is started.
-These functions need to be called before the program is 'started'-that is to say, before ``main`` is called.
+The compiled code for certain languages includes :dfn:`constructors` (also called :dfn:`initialization routines`)---functions to initialize data in the program when the program is started.
+These functions need to be called before the program is 'started'---that is to say, before ``main`` is called.

 Compiling some languages generates :dfn:`destructors` (also called